 Comparing the Target and Walmart cards, you would probably do better using the Target card at Target rather than the Walmart card at Walmart.

-This is in part due to Target’s rewards program, since Target’s 5 percent back is for both online and in-store purchases in perpetuity, while Walmart’s 5 percent back is applicable to in-store purchases in only the first year of card ownership (and require you to use Walmart’s mobile wallet).
+This is in part due to Target’s rewards program, since Target’s 5 percent back is for both online and in-store purchases in perpetuity, while Walmart’s 5 percent back is applicable to online purchases also, but to in-store purchases in only the first year of card ownership (and require you to use Walmart’s mobile wallet).

 Of course, the card you choose will depend where and how you shop.
 If you shop a lot at both places and are poised to receive that 5 percent back, you could consider getting both.